-3.9 The Commission considers it is unlikely that Air Canada would operate on the Australia-New Zealand route.
-In light of this, the Commission has no serious concerns that the proposed code share between Virgin Australia and Air Canada would impact on competition on the Australia-New Zealand route.
-For this reason, the Commission did not specifically consult the ACCC and did not consider it necessary to apply the additional criteria in paragraph 5 of the Minister's Policy Statement.
+3.10 Hong Kong Airlines operates direct services between Hong Kong and the Gold Coast and on the northbound route, from the Gold Coast to Hong Kong via Cairns.
+Currently, Hong Kong Airlines does not offer services between Australia and New Zealand.
+From the Commission's view, it is unlikely that Hong Kong Airlines would operate its own services on the Australia-New Zealand route.
+In light of this, the Commission has no serious concerns that the proposed code share between Virgin Australia and Hong Kong Airlines would impact on competition on the trans-Tasman route.
+For this reason, the Commission did not specifically consult the ACCC and did not consider it necessary to apply the additional criteria in paragraph 5 of the Policy Statement.

-3.10 Under paragraph 4 of the Minister's Policy Statement, the use of entitlements by Australian carriers under a bilateral arrangement is of benefit to the public unless such carriers are not reasonably capable of obtaining the necessary approvals to operate on the route and of implementing their proposals.
+3.11 Under paragraph 4 of the Policy Statement, the use of entitlements by Australian carriers under a bilateral arrangement is of benefit to the public unless such carriers are not reasonably capable of obtaining the necessary approvals to operate on the route and of implementing their proposals.
 The Commission notes that Virgin Australia is an established international carrier which is clearly capable of obtaining the necessary approvals and of implementing its proposals.